zzet/rbenv/README.md

 Description:

 - ` rbenv.env ` - Type of rbenv installation.
-Allow 'system' or 'user' values.
+Allows 'system' or 'user' values
 - ` rbenv.version ` - Version of rbenv to install (tag from [rbenv releases page](https://github.com/sstephenson/rbenv/releases))
-- ` rbenv.ruby_version ` - Version ruby to install as global rbenv ruby
+- ` rbenv.ruby_version ` - Version of ruby to install as global rbenv ruby
 - ` rbenv_repo ` - Repository with source code of rbenv to install
-- ` rbenv_plugins ` - Array of Hash with information about plugins to install
+- ` rbenv_plugins ` - Array of Hashes with information about plugins to install
 - ` rbenv_root ` - Install path
-- ` rbenv_users ` - Array of Hash with users for multiuser inslall.
-User must present in system
+- ` rbenv_users ` - Array of Hashes with users for multiuser install.
+User must be present in the system

 Example: